kyledoesdev/crowncraft/README.md

-# Crown-Craft Minecraft Server Setup Instructions & Rules 🚀
+# Crown-Craft MC Server Setup Instructions & Rules 🚀
 <b>(JAVA EDITION ONLY)</b>

 Hello all and welcome to the Crown-Craft Minecraft Server! 🎮